nass84/Google_design/readme.md

 ### Still to do
 - [ ] Check if my solution for the hover link was accurate
 > text-decoration-line: initial
-- [ ] Figure out why the images arent in the center
+- [x] Figure out why the images arent in the center
 - [ ] Try and seperate the links on the top to put space between them.

+01.04.21

+Used Stack to find out how to center the image, it recommended using Flex Box.

+- [ ] Check if my solution for the hover link was accurate
+> text-decoration-line: initial
+- [x] Figure out why the images arent in the center
+- [ ] Try and seperate the links on the top to put space between them.
+- [ ] Do the CSS flex box modules on free code camp to understand the center solution